Skip to main content

 6. How can you handle pagination in REST APIs?

-Approach 1: The following retrieves the records from 11 to 20 using page number
+Approach 1: Using page index and limit parameter.
+The following retrieves the records from 11 to 20 using page number

 GET /api/posts?page=2&limit=10

-Approach 2: The following retrieves the records from 11 to 20 using offset.
+Approach 2: Using offset and limit parameters.
+The following example retrieves the records from 11 to 20 using offset.

 GET /api/posts?offset=10&limit=10